 Employee turnover rate

 Training Beyond Regulation

 Not all workplace safety training courses are the same.
 For different tasks and industries, there are different safety training requirements [PDF], both in content and training frequency.
 So there’s really no “one-size-fits-all” when it comes to workplace safety training.

-The regulatory demands of OSHA and state health and safety authorities are the bare minimum.
-When planning your workplace safety training program, your goal should be to minimize incidents, maximize awareness and alertness, and keep your employees healthy, happy and productive.
+The Occupational Safety and Health Administration’s (OSHA) requirements and state health and safety authorities are the bare minimum.
+When planning your workplace safety outreach training program, your goal should be to minimize incidents, maximize awareness and alertness, and keep your employees healthy, happy, and productive.
 Not just comply with regulatory demands.

 Steps to an Effective Workplace Safety Training Program

 Identify Business Needs

 Identify the needs of your business, potential hazards, and training objectives.
 Then, analyze past incidents and common industry hazards.
 Figure out which issues need to be addressed through training, and which have other solutions like protective equipment or warning signs.